bazel-contrib/rules_jvm_external/README.md

 Note that the target label contains `@//`, which tells Bazel to reference the target relative to your main workspace, instead of the `@maven` workspace.

+The dependency that has been overridden is made available prefixed with `original_`.
+That is, in the example above, the version of Guava that was resolved could be accessed as `@maven//:original_com_google_guava_guava`.
+The primary use case this is designed to support is to allow specific targets to have additional dependencies added (eg. to ensure a default implementation of key interfaces are available on the classpath without needing to modify every target)

 ### Proxies

 As with other Bazel repository rules, the standard `http_proxy`, `https_proxy`